What's Rock and Roll?

-The album debuted atop the UK Albums Chart, marking a rare occasion of an unsigned band topping the album chart.
-Off the back of the success they signed a global music publishing deal.
+The album debuted at the top of the UK Albums Chart, marking a rare occasion of an unsigned band topping the album chart.

 Commercial performance

 The album debuted at number 1 in the UK Albums Chart on 27 January 2023.
 The album sold 12,252 copies to debut at the top and was released in 32 different formats including 16 different CD versions, five different cassettes and a deluxe podcast edition.
 Alan Jones of Music Week commented that this number of formats might be the most for any number-one album in chart history.